WHAT IS NO LIMITS?

 - problem-solving activities

-These opportunities help children apply their learning in meaningful ways and grow in confidence.
+These experiences help children apply their learning in meaningful contexts and prepare them for future success.

-By combining strong academic teaching with a focus on power skills, we ensure our pupils are fully prepared for the future.
+By combining excellent teaching with a strong focus on power skills, we prepare children for the opportunities and challenges of the future.